robinnarsinghranabhat/robinnarsinghranabhat.github.io/_posts/2020-07-16-Testing-in-Machine-Learning.md

 Say a function that calculates mean, you write a test, and check it actually calculates mean.

-You test the answer is corrent. not internal computation.
+You test the output of your piece of code is corrent.
+Not  internal computation.

-Example, your code calculates mean :
+Say your code calculates weighted mean :

 ```python
 ## simple example.py